Home » How to Remove Urine Stains from Bathroom Floor?

 4. After cleaning the space, refill the bucket with fresh hot water and return to the area for another cleaning.

-5. Use a dry towel to remove excess moisture when the floor is damp or wait until the floor is dry.
+5. Use a dry towel to remove excess moisture when the floor is damp, or wait until the floor is dry.

-6. if you can still see the stain, apply a mixture of 3 tablespoons baking soda and 1/4 cup water to it.
-Let it sit overnight then wipe it off in the morning.
-If the stain is still there, reapply the baking soda paste and let it sit another night.
-Repeat this process until removed all the stains.
+6. if you can still see the stain, apply a mixture of 3 tablespoons baking soda and 1/4 cup water.
+Let it sit overnight, then wipe it off in the morning.

 Use White Vinegar and Grapefruit Oil

 Grapefruit oil is an effective, all-natural stain remover.
-It has anti-bacterial properties and can be combined with vinegar to lift urine stains from your bathroom floor within a matter of minutes.
-The solution is effective for different types of floors, including linoleum, porcelain, ceramic tile, hardwood, vinyl, and laminate.
+It has anti-bacterial properties and can be combined with vinegar to lift urine stains from your bathroom floor within minutes.

 Materials Required: